reallyluis/reallyluis/README.md

 - Sass
 - TypeScript

-The images are either mine or free from https://unsplash.com/.
-For any questions, contact me via the contact form at [https://reallyluis.com](https://reallyluis.com#contact).
+The images are either mine or from https://unsplash.com/.
+For any questions, please contact me via the contact form at [https://reallyluis.com](https://reallyluis.com#contact).